Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

-The various kinds of two-body interactions J$\mathrm{_{i,j}}$ can be associated with the different distances between the Li occupied sites.
+The various kinds of two-body interactions J$\mathrm{_{i,j}}$ can be associated with the different distances between the lithium occupied sites.
 As these Li-Li interactions are electrostatic in nature, we expect them to decrease with increasing distance.
 Here, we consider interactions with distance less than 5$a$ where $a$ is the distance between two adjacent carbon atoms in the graphite network.
 As we show later, interactions beyond this distance are negligible.
 For structures with stage $\mathrm{n\geq2}$ , the distance between occupied sites in different planes is greater than 5$a$ and hence there would be no out-of-plane interactions.
 However there will be interactions for stage 1 structures.
-As a result, we have two different cluster expansions, one for stage 1 and another for stage $\mathrm{n\geq2}$.
+As a result, we have two different Ising models, one for stage 1 and another for stage $\mathrm{n\geq2}$.
 One thing of note is that $\mathrm{\Delta H = 0}$ for graphite which implies that $\mathrm{C = 0}$ in Eq. \ref{clustexp}.
-Thus the final cluster expansions are given as:
+Thus the final Ising models are given as:

 In Eq. \ref{inplane}, J$\mathrm{_{ik}}$ represent the various Li-Li interactions within a single Li layer (in-plane) as shown in Fig. \ref{jointer}(a).
 In Eq. \ref{outplane}, V$\mathrm{_i}$ and V$\mathrm{_o}$ represent the Li-C interactions for the lower and upper Li layers in the stage 1 unit cells respectively, while the J$\mathrm{_{ik}}$ and J$\mathrm{_{ok}}$ represent the in-plane and out of plane interactions as shown in Fig. \ref{jointer}(b).
 We count all interactions in the unit cell and with neighboring unit cells with appropriate weights.
 For the stage 3 and stage 4 structures, out-of-plane interactions are negligible and hence neglected, which means that their energy can be calculated from the stage 2 structures as follows: